SirJonthe/jobs/README.md

 Local time scaling (i.e. time dilation) is not properly supported at the moment.
 The idea is for each job to keep its own time and the programmer would be able to slow down or speed up its execution (including the execution of its children) independent from the rest of the parent tree and letting the time drift apart from the parent tree.

 ### Composite jobs/root jobs
-`jobs` provides one data structure inherited from `cc0::jobs::job` called `cc0::jobs::jobs` (plural) which acts as a composite job, or root job.
+`jobs` provides one data structure inherited from `cc0::jobs::job` called `cc0::jobs::fork` which acts as a composite job, or root job.
 This job class is mainly intended for use as a root node, but can be used as a node at any part in the tree as well.
-The main feature of `cc0::jobs::jobs` is that it will sleep execution to fit timings provided by the user, and will terminate itself if it has no enabled children.
+The main feature of `cc0::jobs::fork` is that it will sleep execution to fit timings provided by the user, and will terminate itself if it has no enabled children.

-`cc0::jobs::jobs` adds these features inside a new, `root_tick`, function.
+`cc0::jobs::fork` adds these features inside a new, `root_tick`, function.
 ```
 #include "jobs/jobs.h"